design-first/system-designer-documentation/docs/Edit a Model.md

 ```

-This new collection is a collection of **_Component** type (it means that it can be a collection of any kind of component), can be set, is not mandatory and has **[]** for default value.
+This new collection is a collection of **_Component** type (it means that it can be a collection of any kind of component), it can be updated, it is not mandatory and has **[]** for default value.
 You can then edit all this configuration.

 In the configuration object of a *collection* you have:

 - **description : string**, comments about the collection.
 - **type : array**, the type to the collection.
 - **kind : [normal|dependency|aggregation|composition]**, the kind of relationship.
 It is used only in the Class diagram to specify the kind of link to show.
-- **readOnly : boolean**, *true* if we can we change the value of a collection after its initialization.
+- **readOnly : boolean**, *true* if we can change the value of a collection after its initialization.
 - **mandatory : boolean**, *true* if the collection is  mandatory when creating an instance of the model.
 - **default: any**, default value of the collection.
 It needs to have the type defined in **type** property.